-Published 20 May 2020 | Updated 6 May 2021
+Published 20 May 2020 | Updated 7 July 2022

 On this page:

-Fixing workplace problems during coronavirus
+Some common workplace issues during coronavirus include:

 Our guides to difficult conversations will help you have an effective conversation in the workplace to address workplace concerns.
 Even if an employment relationship has ended, we encourage you to try to work out issues between yourselves before making a formal request to us for help.

 - An employee’s guide to difficult conversations in the workplace (Word)

 - A manager’s guide to difficult conversations in the workplace (Word).

 To ask for our help with resolving a workplace issue, please contact us.
 You can call us or lodge an online enquiry.

 We’ll ask you for information about the workplace issues you’re trying to resolve.
 We may refer you to another government agency or department where appropriate.

 If your workplace issue related to COVID-19 vaccinations, please read our COVID-19 vaccination information first before calling us.
 We also have specific information about resolving COVID-19 vaccinations issues at work.
 Learn more at COVID-19 vaccinations: resolving workplace issues.